siorai/DancesafeResults/README.md

 ## Requirements

 Right now the python requirements should be listed in the setup.py, but outside of that you'll need access to a postgresql server running wherever.
 Currently I have mine running locally.
+Front requirements are should listed in the package.json inside of the frontend subdir.

 ## TODO
 - [ ] Finish up authorization complete with login/logout and isolate password storage in database